 - a.
 The bat shall not be more than 34 inches in length and no more than 38 ounces in weight and shall meet the BPF standard of 1.20 on the entire length of the barrel (see above NOTE I and NOTE II for further bat standards) and shall have BPF 1.20 permanently stamped by the manufacturer.
 Examples of the stamps required for this BPF 1.20 standard are available on the NSA Canada website. - b.
 The bat shall have a safety grip of cork, tape (not smooth plastic type), or combination material. - c.
 The grip shall not be less than ten (10) inches long and shall not extend more than fifteen (15) inches from the small end of the bat. - d.
-The bat shall be marked "OFFICAL SOFTBALL" by the manufacturer.
+The bat shall be marked "OFFICAL SOFTBALL" or "SLOW PITCH ONLY" by the manufacturer.

-NOTE: If the words "OFFICAL SOFTBALL" cannot be read, due to normal wear, the bat shall be declared legal, if it is legal in all other aspects.
+NOTE I: If the words "OFFICAL SOFTBALL" cannot be read, due to normal wear, the bat shall be declared.

-- e.
-The bat may be made of metal and a metal bat may be angular, however, NSA Canada must approve any metal material before it is used in Sanctioned Events. - f.
+legal,if it is legal in all other aspects.
+NOTE II: Any bat marked as "FASTPITCH ONLY" shall not be legal for play in NSA Canada e.
+The bat may be made of metal and a metal bat may be angular, however, NSA Canada must approve any - metal material before it is used in Sanctioned Events. - f.
 All exposed surfaces of the bat must be smooth and free of burrs, pins, rivets, DEEP DENTS, OR DANGEROUS DENTS, FRACTURES OF ANY TYPE, sharp edges, or any type of exterior fastener that would present a safety hazard.